 Tickets are by timed entry in 30-minute increments.
 On busy days, some entry times may be sold out.
 Please consider purchasing tickets online in advance.

 For an optimal experience, we recommend 90 minutes for your visit.

 Audio guides are included with museum admission.
 Narrated by Pierce Allman, the first reporter to broadcast from the Texas School Book Depository on November 22, 1963, the audio guide provides a thorough explanation of and directions through the permanent exhibition on the sixth floor.
 The guide features excerpts of historic radio broadcasts and the voices of reporters, police officers and witnesses to the assassination.
-Audio guides are available in English, Spanish, German, Portuguese, French, Japanese, Mandarin and a Youth version (English only).
+Audio guides are available in English, Spanish, German, Portuguese, French, Japanese, Chinese (Mandarin) and a Youth version (English only).

 An American Sign Language (ASL) translation of the guide is available for Deaf and Hard-of-Hearing visitors.
 Please request the ASL guide at the Admissions desk.
 A limited number of the ASL players are available on a first-come, first-served basis.

 The Museum is located at 411 Elm at Houston streets in the West End Historic District of downtown Dallas.

 Visitor parking is conveniently located adjacent to the Museum.
 Parking for large vehicles such as RVs and buses may be found on Houston Street, two blocks north of the Museum.

 To ensure a quality experience for all, photography and videotaping are not permitted on the sixth floor or exhibit galleries.
 Photos may be taken from the window on the seventh floor.
 Food, beverages and the use of cell phones and pagers are prohibited in the galleries.
 The Museum is a nonsmoking environment, including e-cigarettes.